odedd/table_sortable/README.md

 Then run `bundle install` and you're ready to start

 You should also probably be using jquery-tablesorter.
-For information regarding integration or tableSorter into your Rails project, please see the [jQuery tablesorter plugin for Rails](https://github.com/themilkman/jquery-tablesorter-rails) page.
+For information regarding integration or tableSorter.js into your Rails project, please see the [jQuery tablesorter plugin for Rails](https://github.com/themilkman/jquery-tablesorter-rails) page.

 ## Usage

 First, we need to setup our controller.
 Let's say we have our users controller.
-Let's include TableSortable so that we can use its methods.
+Let's `include TableSortable` so that we can use its methods.

 ```ruby
 #controllers/users_controller.rb